PhiCtl/Panda-final-project/index.md

 Here is our raw storyteller !
 From **21,470,292** quotes we extracted **335,250** quotes dealing with environment, so roughly **1.5 %**.
 Below we present the gender repartition per year on those quotes.
 Women tend to represent **one fifth** of the total number of speakers on the topic.
 {% include statistics_quotes.html %}

-_TODO : would be nice to add the same plot across all cleaned quotes_ Let's go further and analyse who is taking the floor...
+Let's go further and analyse who is taking the floor...

 ## How do environment-linked topics evolve from 2015 to 2020 ?
 Among those quotes, what is the proportion of men and women speakers ?